manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_posts/2021-20-03-YouNiverse.md

 Wild times.
 Since then, things have gotten much harder:

-- The platform's catalog is orders of magnitude bigger than it was back in 2007.
+- The platform's catalog is orders of magnitude larger than it was back in 2007.

 - There is no systematic way to obtain a random sample of videos or channels (that is not extremely inefficient).